FluffWuff/AmongUsMinecraftPlugin/README.md

+Plugin is not finished yet so please be aware that it doesn't function Many Locations are currently hardcoded for testing and will be later on saved in json/yml files

 # AmongUs in Minecraft

 Among Us in Minecraft is plugin based on the 2D game Among Us, but this time in 3D instead of 2D.